shaneoh10/content-flow-ms4/README.md

 22|Logged In User|reset password|access my account if I forget my password|
 23|Logged In User|delete my account|delete my account if I no longer wish to use the website|
 24|Administrator|edit/delete any posts|moderate the website / remove inappropriate content|

+### Scope

+After analysing the user stories, I have decided on the following features as my intitial minimum scope.
+- Responsive design
+- Landing page with information about the website
+- User account registration & login/logout functionality
+- All users able to view posts with ability to view by category and filter by date/popularity
+- Registered users able to create, edit and delete posts of their own
+- Registered users able to like and comment on posts an follow specific users/categories
+- Registered users able to purchase tokens to reward other users for their posts
+- Search functionality to search for posts, categories and users
+- Administrators will have full CRUD control to moderate the entire website

+### Structure

+I did some research on various blogs, social media sites and content sharing sites to get an idea of what kind of designs users are familiar with.
+Most of these websites shared a similar pattern of a navbar containing a user icon and a search bar at the top of the page and a content feed below it.
+Some sites also have a text field above the content feed to allow users to create a post instantly and some had some extra content or links to the side of the content feed.
+On most of the sites that I visited, the purpose of the website is immediately evident, so I decided to base my design around these websites so that users will have a sense of familiarity when visiting.
+This familiarity will also prevent any steep learning curve that may throw users off using the website.

+Another thing I noticed while doing research is that there are a lot of advertisements and promoted content on most of the websites I visited, which I found quite annoying and distracting.
+I feel the exclusion of this content in my own website will provide users with a friendlier and more enjoyable experience for them while they are browsing through the website content.

+The entire website is designed to be easy to navigate with all information presented in a clean manner so that users will have a familiar and enjoyable experience.

+I have structured the website with:
+- A navbar at the top of the page with a brand logo on the left and nav-items to the right which is common to most websites.
+The navbar will contain a searchbar for users to search the website
+- A collapsible navbar for smaller screens
+- Navbar common to all pages - items displayed in navbar depending on user status (log in will not be available for a user already logged in etc.)
+- Main content will have a simple layout written with Bootstrap for structure and responsive design
+- Landing page, register, login and content pages accessible by all users of the website
+- User account settings, user profile, create post, purchase token pages only accessible to logged in users.
+Unauthorized users trying to access will be prompted to log in.